What is the Public Engagement Council?

 - To report any matters pertaining to public engagement which, in the Council’s judgment, should be brought to the attention of the University community at large.

 At least five full council meetings are held during the academic year, usually in September, November, December, February, and April (refer to the PEC schedule on the left sidebar for actual meeting dates).
 Additional meetings may be called as needed.

 How do I bring concerns or issues to the attention of PEC?

-Individuals, groups, or units interested in having PEC review particular issues concerning public engagement complete the Public Engagement Council Issue Review Submission process.
+Individuals, groups, or units interested in having PEC review particular issues concerning public engagement should complete the Public Engagement Council Issue Review Submission process.

 Please note that the Council will consider only those proposals that focus on public engagement-related issues that have campuswide or systemwide implications.
-You are strongly encouraged to consult with the Office for Public Engagement prior to completing or submitting your form to determine whether or not the issue you wish to put forth is appropriate for the Council’s agenda.
+You are strongly encouraged to consult with the Office for Public Engagement prior to completing or submitting your form to determine whether the issue you wish to put forth is appropriate for the Council’s agenda.

 What happens to the issues that are brought to the Council?